 JEERS to sto...pand...gotraff...ic.
 The Institute of Transportation Engineers says that the traffic light system in most American cities really, really sucks.
 Poor timing of lights wastes gas and time, while increasing pollution.
 Doesn't affect us...we always thought they were more of a guide, anyway.

 JEERS to fundy flyboys.
 Things have gotten ugly for Bible non-thumpers at the U.S. Air Force Academy since George W. Bush turned America into a theocracy.
 Jewish and atheist cadets are being harassed with slurs like "filthy Jew".
 The Air Force's remedy: a "tolerance class" that lasts less than an hour.
 Whew...and we thought they wouldn't treat it seriously.

 And just one more...

 CHEERS to the Hypocrite Slayers.
-Today is the blogiversary of Americablog.
+Today is the sixth blogiversary of Americablog.
 The folks who started out with the highly-effective campaign to Stop Dr. Laura went on to expose fake White House "reporter" Jeff Gannon/James Guckert's prostitution past---not to mention scads of other Republican- and corporation-fueled shenanigans---seem to nestle themselves snugly between the snarky brevity of Atrios and the lengthier analysis of DKos.
 They're always one of C&J's daily "must-read" blogs and we wish them many more years in the pursuit of truth, justice and orchids, orchids, orchids!

 P.S.
 If you follow GLBT issues, their new spin-off site is one you might want to add to your favorites: Americablog Gay.
 C&J gives it---what else?---two snaps and a twist.